February 24th 2015

 As I said when asked in the first day, I could not be more proud of my decision.

 Why did I come?
-I have written about this before, but the main reasons are: becoming fluent in Arabic, acquiring Islamic culture knowledge and of course visiting (all) the world.
-While being paid.
+I have written about this before, but the main reasons are: becoming fluent in Arabic, acquiring Islamic culture knowledge and of course seeing (all) the world.
+While being paid (for it).
 A very personal decision and purpose.
 Deep and unable to explain in a way that somebody that asks would understand.

-My opinion so far: I cannot believe some other girls were doing this and I was at home.
+My opinion so far: I cannot believe some other girls were doing this and I was at home having a normal job.